 Liam Napier attempts to evaluate an All Blacks season that morphed from very good for the first 12 Tests to alarmingly bad at the climax.
-(Pages 10-13)
+(December 21/January 22 issue)

 Only those hunkered down in a soundproof igloo in Antarctica could have missed the cacophony that followed the underwhelming end to the All Blacks’ year.